Elon Musk launched a car into space the other day.

 Flat Earth Society Remains Skeptical

-Now, it’s all well and good to talk about the Falcon Heavy launch, the space car, or even the alleged UFO.
+Now, it’s all well and good to talk about the Falcon Heavy launch and the space car.
 But apparently some Flat Earth believers are skeptical that the launch happened at all.

 In response to photos of the Tesla Roadster orbiting Earth, the verified Flat Earth Society Twitter account tweeted, “People who believe that the Earth is a globe because ‘they saw a car in space on the Internet’ must be the new incarnation of ‘It’s true, I saw it on TV!’
 It’s a poor argument.
 Why would we believe any privately-held company to report the truth?”